michaelwinser/gradually/README.md

 The project is in a very early stage, and feedback is currently being solicited from leaders within Eclipse Foundation projects, notably the Eclipse Foundation Architecture Council.

 This repo is also testing the use of SLSA Source provenance.
+This repo has committed a pledge of SLSA Source L3 to https://github.com/slsa-framework/slsa-source-poc/tree/main/policy/github.com/michaelwinser/gradually